We speak multiple languages :

 Keeping your dentures clean isn’t just about appearance, it’s about protecting your oral health, preventing infections, and enjoying a comfortable, functional smile.
 With the right routine and support from your dental team, maintaining your dentures becomes easy and rewarding.

-At Franklin Dental Centre, we’re proud to offer high-quality denture services and patient education that puts your comfort first.
+At Fort McMurray Smiles, we’re proud to offer high-quality denture services and patient education that puts your comfort first.
 If you’re unsure whether your cleaning routine is working or your denture needs attention, our Fort McMurray dental professionals are just a call away.

 Book Your Denture Checkup Today

-It’s never been easier to stay on top of your denture health—book your denture checkup today at Franklin Dental Centre.
-Conveniently located at 201 - 8706 Franklin Avenue in Fort McMurray, our clinic is open during evenings and weekends to fit your schedule.
+It’s never been easier to stay on top of your denture health—book your denture checkup today at Fort McMurray Smiles.
+Conveniently located at 201 - 8706 Fort McMurray Avenue in Fort McMurray, our clinic is open during evenings and weekends to fit your schedule.

 Give us a call at (780) 790-0088 to reserve your appointment.
 From routine maintenance to personalized care, we’re here to ensure your denture experience is as smooth, comfortable, and confident as your smile.